-1.2 Going concern
+2.3 Going concern

 The financial statements have been prepared using the going concern basis of accounting.
 The Directors have prepared a range of forecast scenarios to reflect the economic uncertainty.
-The Directors have reviewed business forecasts against the cashflow, and covenant requirements of the Group and concluded the Group is able to meet its obligations as they fall due.
-While the Group is in a Current liability position, under all the cases the Group can meet its covenants, has sufficient liquidity, including undrawn facilities of £208.8m, and is able to pay its scheduled borrowing repayments as they fall due.
+The Directors have reviewed business forecasts against the cashflow, and covenant requirements of the Group and concluded the Company is able to meet its obligations as they fall due.
+While the Company is in a current liability position, under all the cases the Company can meet its covenants, has sufficient liquidity, including undrawn facilities of £208.8m, and is able to pay its scheduled borrowing repayments as they fall due.
 These forecasts also benefit from the security of revenue reflecting the UK Government underpinning arrangements.
-They also show that the Group can meet its short-term liabilities, as it is in a current liability position.
-The financial statements have accordingly been prepared on a going concern basis.

-The Group also considers climate change in its going concern analysis.
-Group does not consider this to be material to the Group, including during the going concern assessment period, i.e. 12 months following the signing of the financial statements.
+The Company also considered climate change in its going concern analysis.
+The Company does not consider this to be material to the Company, including during the going concern assessment period, i.e. 12 months following the signing of the financial statements.